 What actually happens in a session?

-A number of experiences are facilitated, including observing herd behavior, meeting a horse within the herd, following through specific tasks with a horse such as grooming or leading while working on a specific thought or feeling, asking the horse to work around obstacles or props, taking a “question” to a horse, working with a horse at liberty, working with imagery, and in some cases sitting astride a horse (but not riding in the normal sense).
+A number of experiences are facilitated, including observing herd behavior, meeting a horse within the herd, following through specific tasks with a horse such as grooming or leading while processing a specific thought or feeling, asking the horse to work around obstacles or props, taking a “question” to a horse, working with a horse at liberty, working with imagery, and in some cases sitting astride a horse (but not riding in the normal sense).